 Do you let your kidlets throw water balloons at each other?
 Water balloons are a lot of fun!
 I acknowledge, though, they can be problematic if they’re thrown at someone’s face.
-One solution: Have them thrown at the side of a house, concrete wall or down on the sidewalk!
-Unfortunately, there’s still another problem: All the tiny pieces of balloon need to be picked up after they’ve popped!
+Possible solutions: Have them thrown at the side of your house: a concrete wall or down on the sidewalk!
+That solves the potential injury problem.
+Unfortunately, there’s still another one: All the tiny pieces of balloon need to be picked up after they’ve popped!

 Afraid of the potential for injury that comes with water balloons?